feraco/shifting-morals/README.md

 # Shifting Morals
 Shifting Morals is a thought experiment inspired by MIT's Moral Machine.
 However, instead of determinstic outcomes, Shifting Morals posits that outcomes are probabilistic and that everything is up to chance.
-We want to see how the introduction of chance influences morality.

 I built this website to explore both the boundaries of ethical consideration and in response to those who the hard determinism of something like MIT's Moral Machine influenced their answers.
 I want to give those people an opportunity to examine how chance can play a role in their decisions and I want people to feel something based on the outcomes of their decisions.